About the SMC

 -

-Strong communication, writing, and editing skills
+Strong communication, negotiation, and diplomacy skills

 -

-Base pay ranges from $55,000 - $65,000 a year full-time.
+Base pay ranges from $70,000 - $85,000 (full-time)

 10 Vacation days per year